john-a-ellis/Credit_Card_Fraud/README.md

  - 'Region', an amalgamation of U.S. States according to the  [U.S. Bureau of Economic Analysis](https://www.bea.gov/).
  - 'Age_years', the age of the cardholder based on the difference between today's date and the cardholders DOB.
  - 'Distance_km', the distance between the cardholders latitude and longitude and the merchants latitude and longitude.
-4. **Encoding Features with few categories**: binary or get_dummies encoding was used to encode the 'catagories', 'gender', 'region',  features which had fewer than 20 members.
+4. **Encoding Features with few categories**: binary or get_dummies encoding was used to encode catagories: 'gender' and 'region'; features with fewer than 20 members.
 6. **Transformed Features**: 'amt' (Transaction Amount) due to the very high dispersion in this feature it was transformed by the natural log.
 ![original amt distribution](img/amount.png)
 ![amt transformed to a log distribution](img/amount_log.png)